How we are governed

 Her former board roles include Handelsbanken plc, Faster Payments Scheme, being a governor of Fettes College, chair of community charity Soirbheas and a former vice chair of Scottish Canals.

 As an expert in risk management, corporate governance and regulation, Tanya spent most of her career working in financial services for companies such as JP Morgan and UBS.

 Tanya is a passionate champion for inclusion and diversity.
 She is the founder of Changing the Chemistry, a charity that seeks to improve board diversity and received an MBE for her work in this area in 2016.

 Paul Arnold, Trustee

-As Deputy Chief Executive at the UK Information Commissioner’s Office (ICO), Paul Arnold has over 25 years’ experience of data, privacy and information rights regulation, empowering and safeguarding the public whilst enabling businesses to responsibly innovate and grow.
+Paul Arnold MBE is the Deputy Chief Executive at the UK Information Commissioner’s Office (ICO), Paul has over 25 years’ experience of data, privacy and information rights regulation, empowering and safeguarding the public whilst enabling businesses to responsibly innovate and grow.
 He is experienced in all aspects of the leadership and transformation of large public bodies.

 In addition to being an experienced executive leader and board member, Paul has lived with severe sight loss since birth and has been an active member of the visually impaired (VI) sporting community for most of his life.

 Paul is passionate about equality of access to opportunity.
 In particular, he is driven by the importance of challenging the assumptions in our society and our economy which often limit the confidence and opportunities for blind and partially sighted people to enjoy rewarding careers.

 Paul was also awarded an MBE for services to regulation and equality, diversity and inclusion in the 2024 King's New Year Honours.